deohs/r_onramp/r_data_types_language_basics.md

 current session, or until it is modified or deleted by you, your code, or your environment (execution context).

 ## Argument assignment with `=`

-The `=` symbol is the assignment operator, used within function calls.
+The `=` symbol is an additional assignment operator, most generally used within function calls.

 The `=` symbol tells R that the expected argument (parameter) `x` should take the value of our `number` variable.